 STELARA concentrate for solution for infusion must be diluted, prepared and infused by a healthcare professional using aseptic technique.

-1. Calculate the dose and the number of STELARA vials needed based on patient weight (see section 3, Table 1).
+1. Calculate the dose and the number of STELARA vials needed based on patient weight (see section 3, Table 1, Table 2).
 Each 26 mL vial of STELARA contains 130 mg of ustekinumab.

 2. Withdraw and then discard a volume of the sodium chloride 9 mg/mL (0.9%) solution from the 250 mL infusion bag equal to the volume of STELARA to be added (discard 26 mL sodium chloride for each vial of STELARA needed, for 2 vials- discard 52 mL, for 3 vials discard 78 mL, for 4 vials- discard 104 mL).